DivineOmega/eloquent-attribute-value-prediction/README.md

 ```

 In the example above, we are changing the estimator for the `species` attribute
-to a multilayer precepton classifier (neurlal network) with two densely connected
+to a multilayer perceptron classifier (neural network) with two densely connected
 hidden layers.

 Under the hood, this package uses the [Rubix ML](https://rubixml.com/) library.